Day 1 Dubrovnik, arrival, Saturday (WR, D)

-Disembark after breakfast, bidding your crew farewell.
-Journey north for a visit to Plitvice Lakes National Park, a UNESCO World Heritage site.
-Have your camera at the ready as you take a walking tour around several of the lower lakes.
-Enjoy the breathtaking scenery of this natural wonder with its 16 terraced lakes surrounded by wooded mountains and lush vegetation.
-Then continue to Opatija.
-Dinner is at your hotel.
+We disembark after breakfast and bid our crew farewell.
+We journey north by motor coach for a visit to Plitvice Lakes National Park, a UNESCO World Heritage site.
+In Plitvice, we walk around several of the lower lakes.
+The Park is a natural wonder with 16 terraced lakes surrounded by wooded mountains and lush vegetation.
+After our visit, we motor on to Opatija where dinner is served at our hotel.

-Head to Pula and take an orientation tour of this strategic port since the times of the ancient Romans.
-You’ll also visit the Amphitheater, the sixth largest of its kind to be preserved in the world today.
-Continue on to the beautiful resort of Rovinj.
-There’s free time to explore the old town and its narrow lanes before we return to Opatija.
+After breakfast, we drive to Pula for an orientation tour of this strategic port city.
+We also visit the preserved Amphitheater, the sixth largest in the world.
+Then we continue to the beautiful resort city of Rovinj.
+There’s free time to explore the old town and its narrow streets before we return to our hotel in Opatija.

 Day 10, Opatija – Postojna – Venice, Monday (B)

-After breakfast, travel to Slovenia and visit the unique and beautiful Postojna Caves, one of the largest in Europe.
-Tour this fantastic subterranean world by miniature electric train.
-Continue to Venice, with its idyllic setting on 119 islands.
-Dinner is on your own.
+After breakfast, we travel to Slovenia and visit the unique and beautiful Postojna Cave, one of the largest in Europe.
+We tour this wondrous subterranean world by miniature electric train.
+Afterward, we continue to Italy where Venice beckons with its idyllic setting on 119 islands.

 Day 11, Venice, Tuesday (B, D)

-We begin our exploration of Venice with a boat ride to the Murano Island, famous for its artistic glassware.
-Visit a glassblowing factory, where you will watch a demonstration of traditional Venetian glassblowing by master craftsmen.
-Then, on to St. Mark’s Square, for the walking tour, visiting St. Mark’s Basilica and the Doge’s Palace, and enjoying views of the Bell Tower and Bridge of Sighs.
-The balance of the day is at leisure to enjoy Venice at your own pace, shop, or perhaps join an optional gondola ride.
-Later, gather for a Farewell Dinner with new friends.
+We begin our exploration of Venice with a boat ride to Murano Island, famous for its artistic glassware.
+In a working glass factory, we observe master craftsmen demonstrate the art of traditional Venetian glassblowing.
+We then depart for St. Mark’s Square, for a walking tour with visits of St. Mark’s Basilica and the Doge’s Palace.
+En route, we take in views of the Bell Tower and the Bridge of Sighs.
+The balance of the day is at leisure to enjoy even more of Venice.
+Later, we gather for a farewell dinner in a local restaurant.

 Day 12, depart Venice, Wednesday (B)